alexgenovese/scalable-rest-api-node/README.md

 ## Running

-All requests in frontend needs to be written in this way:
+Make all requests, in frontend, written in this way:

 ```
 // Make a request using the Fetch API